-Trump Gets ‘Toe Tagged & Bagged By Black Twitter’ Says ‘The Root’ After Tweets About Racism
+Trump Gets ‘Toe Tagged & Bagged By Black Twitter’ According To ‘The Root’ After Tweets About Racism

 — Okayplayer (@okayplayer) February 3, 2019

-This wouldn’t be the first time that Donald Trump made an insensitive or awkward racial comment which caught the attention of the media and late-night hosts says the Inquisitr.
+This wouldn’t be the first time that Donald Trump made an insensitive or awkward racial comment which caught the attention of the media and late-night hosts, reports the Inquisitr.

 When Trump White House rep Sarah Huckabee Sanders held a press conference to say that she couldn’t guarantee that Donald Trump never used the “n-word,” but said as a matter of fact that Trump wasn’t a racist, Stephen Colbert reacted on his show about a pattern of racism from the Trump administration.